 Temporary Support

-Temporary spousal support, sometimes called "pendente lite" support is ordered to help the parties maintain the marital standard of living that they became accustomed to during the course of their marriage.
+Temporary spousal support, sometimes called “pendente lite” support, is ordered to help the parties maintain the marital standard of living that they became accustomed to during their marriage.

 Permanent Support

-The law concerning spousal support is complex and any spousal support orders can have long lasting implications and effects.
-Therefore, whether you need to obtain, modify or oppose a spousal support order contact the The Law Office of Robert Goldsmith to get the help you need right away.
+The law concerning spousal support is complex, and any spousal support orders can have long-lasting implications and effects.
+Therefore, whether you need to obtain, modify or oppose a spousal support order, call 949-783-9709 or contact us to get the help you need right away.